MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-GST-Calculation-on-Journals-where-Services-paid-directly-through-CashBank.md

 ---
 # GST on Journals where Services paid directly through Cash or Bank

-## GST on Journals where Services paid directly through Cash or Bank
+Invoice and credit memo can be posted from journals.
+GST calculation logic for journals will be same as GST calculation for documents.

+GST calculation process has been explained in this document.

-### Create a General Journal or a Bank/Cash Payment Voucher
+## Create a General Journal or a Bank or Cash Payment Voucher

 1. Choose the ![img](image/search.jpg)icon, enter **General Journal**, and then choose the related link.
 2. Select **G/L Account** in account type and **G/L Account** or **Bank Account** in balancing account type, and then select the cash or bank accounts.
-3. GST (CGST/SGST/UTGST/IGST) to be calculated on Direct Expenses (Services) being paid through cash or bank, any legal fees, telephone expenses, etc. For example, there is an expense of INR 10,000 and 18% GST (i.e. 9% CGST and 9% SGST/UTGST in case of Intra-State or Intra-Union Territory transaction or 18% IGST in case of Inter-State transaction) has to be charged on expense amount.
+3. GST (CGST/SGST/UTGST/IGST) to be calculated on Direct Expenses (Services) being paid through cash or bank, any legal fees, telephone expenses, etc.

+For example, there is an expense of INR 10,000 and 18% GST (i.e. 9% CGST and 9% SGST/UTGST in case of Intra-State or Intra-Union Territory transaction or 18% IGST in case of Inter-State transaction) has to be charged on expense amount.

-4. GST calculation will appear in the Fact Box, as following:
+- GST calculation will appear in the Fact Box, as following:

     |Component|Amount|
     |----------------------------------|---------------------------------------|